Frobeniusnorm/Flint/README.md

 The main library only contains the implementation of the backends, the C++ frontend with the Tensor class and the operations with automatic gradient calculations.
-There is an example implementation of often used deep learning algorithms and concepts in the `dl/` folder in work.
+There is an example implementation of often used deep learning algorithms and concepts in the `dl/` folder in work, the documentation can be found in the [https://frobeniusnorm.github.io/Flint/dl.html](project documentation).

 ## Usage ##